ABOUT THE ARTIST

 Hi, I'm Christine!

-Michigander and Metalsmith of over 10 years.
-I create jewelry showcasing hand picked Michigan objects; created with stones from our beautiful beaches and heritage mining sites, little natural treasures like pine cones and flower buds, and an array of metalsmithing techniques.
-Nature is what inspires me and often the stones dictate what they will become.
+Michigander and Metalsmith of almost 15 years.
+I create jewelry showcasing hand picked Michigan objects; created with stones from our beautiful beaches, little natural treasures like pine cones and flower buds, and an array of metalsmithing techniques.
+Nature is what inspires me most and often the stones dictate what they will become.
 Everything I make is entirely handmade excluding fine chain, and naturally one of a kind.
 Years of studio practice and an informative education has given my work a comfortable, thoughtful finish.
 Creating a piece of jewelry that takes someone to a special place or memory is the best part of my job.

 As Seen In: